 Your Great Dane needs regular vet care, a high quality diet, exercise, and grooming to ensure they live long, healthy lives.

 Diet and Nutrition

 Like all dog breeds, Great Danes do best on a diet formulated for their age and size.
-Look for dog foods made for large breeds that have the AAFCO seal of approval.
+Look for dog foods made for large breeds that meet AAFCO guidelines.
 As fast-growing puppies, a lower fat, lower protein diet is best for the giant breed to promote healthy bone and muscle development.

 “A high fat, high protein diet can cause them to grow too quickly and may cause deformities,” Merino explains.